OctopusDeploy/blog/blog/2021-06/powershell-classes/index.md

 bannerImage:
 tags:
  - DevOps
+ - Step Templates
 ---

-At Octopus Deploy, we have dedicated time to learn, which we call sharpening.
-During my last sharpening period, I wanted to see if it would be possible to modify the [DACPAC](https://library.octopus.com/step-templates/e4a60d6f-036f-425d-a3f7-793034fc0f49/actiontemplate-sql-deploy-dacpac-from-package-parameter) step template to use [Azure Active Directory Managed Identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) for authentication.
+I recently decided to modify the [DACPAC](https://library.octopus.com/step-templates/e4a60d6f-036f-425d-a3f7-793034fc0f49/actiontemplate-sql-deploy-dacpac-from-package-parameter) step template to use [Azure Active Directory Managed Identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) for authentication.

 In this post, I show you how I accomplished this with PowerShell and a custom class.